 Don’t Stop Drinking

 Yes, this advice is antithetical to anything any doctor would say.
 But research in Journal of Thyroid Disorders in 2015 showed that sudden cessation of drinking alcohol can skew the results of thyroid exams, leading to false diagnoses.
 So, if you’re getting an exam any time soon, keep your drinking habits generally the same for the sake of your thyroid health.

 Your thyroid needs iodine to make its essential hormones.
 Seaweeds—like kelp, dulse, and nori—are packed full of iodine for your body to transform into hormones.
 They also usually contain a lot of other beneficial nutrients, like calcium, potassium, and Vitamins A through E, so the stuff is truly the superfood you’re missing out on.

 Stop Using Plastic

 Bisphenol A (or BPA) is a monomer commonly found in plastic goods—water bottles, Tupperware, that sort of thing.
 BPA is bad for your body for a variety of reasons, but it can affect your thyroid health as well.
-A study published in the The Journal of Clinical Endocrinology & Metabolism has found links with this chemical negatively affecting your thyroid.
+A study published in The Journal of Clinical Endocrinology & Metabolism has found links with this chemical negatively affecting your thyroid.
 If you’re still regularly using plastic containers or bottles, switch to glass versions, stat.

 Stay Away From A Thing Called Triclosan